Quantcast

 Learn More

-afraid to sleepA very interesting article was published recently published on the NewsTalk Blog where a mom wondered if her baby could possibly be traumatized where sleep was concerned.
+A very interesting article was published recently published on the NewsTalk Blog where a mom wondered if her baby couldafraid to sleep possibly be traumatized where sleep was concerned.
 Interestingly, there is research that suggests that babies can remember trauma…but not like we would normally assume.
 Babies are wired a bit differently than adults, in that they haven’t developed “memory” yet, at least not what we normally associate with memory.

 Instead, babies remember traumatic events through their feelings, which means that they experience sensations when something that was traumatic is repeated.
 A common example is children who have had reflux, which is known to cause discomfort eating and trouble sleeping, who have been treated, but still experience trouble sleeping, and while eating.
 Some parents are surprised to find that their baby’s reflux is also the cause of their baby’s sleep problems.
 When a baby with reflux eats and then lays down, it hurts.
-This is because reflux happens when food and stomach acid flows back into the oesophagus and sometimes out of the baby’s mouth.
+This is because reflux happens when food and stomach acid flows back into the esophagus and sometimes out of the baby’s mouth.

 Why Your Baby May Fight Sleep